 Part Three: Maximum Time Frame

 Students working toward their first undergraduate degree are limited to 180 attempted units (including transfer units) and 150 completed units (including transfer units).
 Once students reach 130 completed units or 150 attempted units, they will be placed on warning.
 Per federal regulations, students can only be in warning status for one semester.
 Students that are not meeting satisfactory academic progress in the following semester will need to submit an appeal with a plan for graduation.
-Students are expected to complete all their majors and minors within the alloted timeframe.
-Completing a second major or a minor is not a suffiecient reason to not complete their program within the time frame.
+Students are expected to complete all their majors and minors within the allotted timeframe.
+Completing a second major or a minor is not a sufficient reason to not complete their program within the time frame.
 Students that changed majors may find themselves reaching their unit and time limits.
 Those students in this situation will need to submit an appeal and their case will be reviewed on a case-by-case basis.

 Students who earned their first undergraduate degree are limited to 150% of the units it takes to complete their post-baccalaureate program.
 Once post-baccalaureate students attempt the number of units it takes to complete their program, they will fail SAP and will need to go through the SAP appeal process.